 It’s one thing to use a safeword because you’re in pain, fear for your safety, or are in true distress.
 But it’s another thing entirely to refuse to do something you’ve agreed to do.
 Moreover, you're breaking slave rules if you lie to your Dominant about whether you’ve done something or not, or threaten to end a relationship when you don’t get what you want.

-Now, you are free to withdraw your consent at any time.
-You are free to say, “I don’t want to do this anymore.”
+Now, you're free to withdraw your consent at any time - you're free to say, “I don’t want to do this anymore.”
 But can you call yourself a submissive when you won’t do the things you’ve said you would do, or when you refuse to serve and submit to whatever you’ve negotiated between you and your Dominant?
 I don’t think so - at least not in that particular relationship.

 If your role as a submissive isn’t working for you, you have a responsibility to say something to your Dominant.
 Sure, you both may walk away from that conversation in pain and out of the relationship.
 But you may also be able to find a new dynamic or balance to your current relationship.
 When you go through the motions, and your heart isn’t in being the little “s” to their big “D,” it will always be noticed eventually.